Ciao, welcome back to my blog!

-Mirrors, which are also are a smart way to enhance a space.
+Mirrors, which are also a smart way to enhance a space.

 Get enough storage and don't pile up things on the floor

-This is the most common mistake that contributes to create a messy and unkept home especially when first moving in.
+This is the most common mistake that contributes to creating a messy and unkempt home especially when first moving in.

-Workspace tip: a DIY free standing wooden pegboard on you desk or on your drawer will help to maximise space and keep your everyday items organised.
+Workspace tip: a DIY free-standing wooden pegboard on your desk or your drawer will help to maximise space and keep your everyday items organised.

 -Sofa bed with storage

-Round tables are much more versatile compared to rectangular and square ones as they don't have angles so you can squeeze more people in and they can be used are desk as well.
+Round tables are much more versatile compared to rectangular and square ones as they don't have angles so you can squeeze more people in and they can be used as a desk as well.